YSASP & DLS COORDINATOR

 Kaylyn Cottrell

 Kaylyn (she/her) joined our office in April 2024, taking up the new office manager position.
 She oversees many of our day-to-day operations and she'll be one of the friendly faces you see when you come into our office.
-She also maintains our lovely waiting room houseplants, which you may notice when you walk by our offices.
-Kaylyn is completing her degree in mathematics: statistics at Vermont State University and is looking forward to graduating in December.
+She also maintains our lovely waiting room plants, which you may notice when you walk by our offices.
+Kaylyn holds a degree in mathematics with a specialization in statistics from Castleton.
 She enjoys learning about the financial aspects of the nonprofit world and helps with our general bookkeeping.
-In her free time, she enjoys being outside with her boyfriend and dog and cares for too-many-to-count houseplants as well.
+In her free time, she enjoys being outside with her fiancé and dog and cares for too-many-to-count houseplants as well.

 EXECUTIVE DIRECTOR